Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 • Soy products.

-• To replace sweets - fruits, even citrus fruits, dried fruits, jams and honey.
+• Instead of sweets - fruits, even citrus fruits, dried fruits, jams and honey.

 • Olives are both black and green.

-To understand how to properly replace and add these products to your new diet, let's give an example lenten menu.
+To understand how to correctly replace and add these products to your new diet, we will give an example of a Lenten menu.

-Breakfast: oatmeal prepared only with water.
-You can add jam, honey, dried fruits to the porridge.
-Of the drinks, green tea is preferable.
+Breakfast: oatmeal, prepared only with water.
+You can add jam, honey, and dried fruits to the porridge.
+Green tea would be preferable as a drink.

-Dinner: broccoli soup fresh salad from cucumbers, tomatoes, cabbage and grated carrots.
+Dinner: pureed broccoli soup and fresh salad from cucumbers, tomatoes, cabbage and grated carrots.

 Dinner: vegetable stew.
-From drinks, it is preferable to drink tea with jam, and for dessert, cranberries, which you can mix with honey to taste.
+For drinks, it is preferable to drink tea with jam, and for dessert, cranberries, which you can mix with honey to taste.

-According to the monastic charter, on which the traditions of fasting of the Russian Orthodox Church in Lent, as mentioned earlier, you can not eat animal products, namely meat, eggs, butter, fish.
+According to the Monastic Charter, on which the traditions of Russian fasting are based Orthodox Church During Lent, as already said earlier, you cannot eat products of animal origin, namely meat, eggs, butter, fish.

-Also, you can't use alcoholic drinks, only 50mg of wine is allowed on certain days.
-In addition, during this period it is impossible to get married, because these days it is desirable to move away from intimacy altogether and devote time to prayers.
+You should also not use alcoholic drinks, only 50 mg of wine is allowed on certain days.
+In addition, during this period you cannot get married, because during these days it is advisable to distance yourself from intimacy altogether and devote time to prayers.

-You can’t go to bars, discos and clubs, in other words, step back from entertainment in your free time, but devote this time to fighting your sins.
-You should also refrain from smoking, because the use of alcohol and nicotine addiction, the church also equates to sin.
+You cannot go to bars, discos and clubs, in other words, step away from entertainment in your free time, and devote this time to the fight against your sins.
+You should also abstain from smoking, because the church also equates drinking alcohol and nicotine addiction with sin.

-Take into account: also, you should not get a haircut on Good Friday, as this is considered the most mournful and strict day, on this day people even refuse to eat.
-You can also not do cleaning and washing.
+You should also not cut your hair on Good Friday, as this is considered the most mournful and strict day; on this day people even refuse food.
+You are also not allowed to clean or bathe.